 Following her interests we have also learned to crochet, sew, and bake.
 We have learned an absurd amount about real Princesses/Queens throughout time.
 We have studied inventors including Leonardo Da Vinci.
 And I am fairly certain that I am all but waiting on the CIA to contact me offering me a position as a spy based on all of the knowledge on spying that I currently possess.

 Plus, never ever pass up the opportunity to consult Dr. Google when something comes up.
 My Little Man is constantly coming up with questions like, “How do you make a metal plate” and “Why are Hamburgers called ‘hamburgers’?”
 We consult Dr. Google many times a day to answer the random and fleeting interests of the kids.

-Ultimately, I think that free range homeschooling works because it allows parent and child to work in ways they work best.
-It allows freedom to ebb and flow as the day or even hour takes you.
-If someone is sick, if the weather is nice, if relatives are visiting, if the husband gets an unexpected opportunity for a business trip to somewhere you’ve never been before… where ever life takes you, as a free range homeschooler you can adapt your school accordingly.
+Ultimately, I think that free-range homeschooling works because it allows the parent and child to work in ways they work best.
+It allows freedom to ebb and flow where the day or even the hour takes you.
+If someone is sick, if the weather is nice, if relatives are visiting, if the husband gets an unexpected opportunity for a business trip to somewhere you’ve never been before… where ever life takes you, as a free-range homeschooler you can adapt your school accordingly.